310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/tetora_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora %}
-            Oh yeaaah, something like that happened, right?
+            Oh yeaaah, somethin' like that happened, right?

             Midori-kun told me 'bout it.
 Shinobu-kun got super excited by the thought of finally finding a real ninja scroll, yeah?
 			{% endbubble %}